 Occlusion queries are currently a bottleneck in our system.
-We have observed a maximum of only 1.2M queries per second at any resolution, though the graphics hardware can render the objects at a much higher rate.
+We have observed a maximum of only 1.2M queries per second at any resolution, though the graphics hardware can render the objects without occlusion queries at a higher rate.
 We expect the overhead associated with occlusion queries will be reduced considerably in the future.
 Since the current performance of occlusion queries is slow we are forced to use fewer of them.
 We have to use a coarser object subdivision which leads to less fill savings.

-5.1 Limitations
+5.1.
+Limitations

 CC shadow volumes are appropriate only for those situations where rasterization is a bottleneck.
 In addition, there must be some degree of unnecessary shadow volume rendering.
 Consider the complex self-shadowing of branches in a tree.
-Shadow volumes in such a scene may be fill-bound, but since there are few large occluders to create occlusion and there are few large regions of empty space, CC shadow volumes would provide very little performance gain.
+Shadow volumes in such a scene may be fill-bound, but since there are few shadow casters that lie completely in shadow and few large regions of empty space, CC shadow volumes would provide very little performance gain.
 Clamping would probably work well, however, to eliminate the empty space in the shadow volumes between the branches and the ground.
-In general, culling and clamping work best on complex models, which either have a high degree of occlusion or large empty spaces.
+In general, culling and clamping work best on complex models, which either have a high degree of occlusion and/or large empty spaces.